Wakadaisho/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

-# # 0X06.
+# # 0X07.
 C -More pointers, arrays and strings
 Learn what pointers are and how to navigate memory in C:

-- What are pointers and how to use them
+- What are pointers to pointers and how to use them
-- What are arrays and how to use them
+- What are multidimensional arrays and how to use them
-- What are the differences between pointers and arrays
+- What are the most common C standard library functions to manipulate strings
-- How to use strings and how to manipulate them
-- Scope of variables